-Step by Step: Setting up an App + Web Property in Google Analytics
+Step by Step: Setting up a GA4 Property in Google Analytics

 Step 1: Create a new Account in Google Analytics

-Step 2: Create an App + Web Property in Google Analytics
+Step 2: Create a GA4 Property in Google Analytics

-In this case, because I am using A+W to track my new website, I’ll choose a Web Stream.
+In this case, because I am using GA4 to track my new website, I’ll choose a Web Stream.

 Once I do that, I’ll see the options available for configuring my stream.
 One important thing to call out here is “Enhanced Measurement” (which I talked about in my initial launch blogpost).
 Clicking the settings icon next to the icons show what is being measured will allow you to make changes here.
 You could decide to toggle off the automatic measurement of these, or for something like site search, if you know your query parameter is different than most of the defaults (automatically entered here), you can input it in this screen.
 Since I do want to track all of this out of the box, I’ll leave them all selected.
 I also know that my query parameter for site search is ‘s’, so I’m set with the defaults shown.

-Once I’m happy with all of the settings on this screen, I’ll click “Create Stream” which will create the stream info I need, aka the gtag tracking code, which I’ll use to implement on my site (I’ll do this via Google Tag Manager).
+Once I’m happy with all of the settings on this screen, I’ll click “Create Stream” which will create the stream info I need, aka the gtag tracking code, which I’ll use to implement on my site (I’ll do this via Google Tag Manager with the Measurement ID).

 Clicking in, you get the Stream details.
 Note I’ve blocked out sensitive info here for stream/measurement ID from the screenshot:

-Choose which of these options is best for you, and go ahead and implement following the instructions (detailed Step by Step walkthrough here).
-Congrats, these are all the steps you’ll need to take to setup your new App + Web property!
+Choose which of these options is best for you, and go ahead and implement following the instructions (detailed Step by Step walkthrough here for using GTM to implement your config tag).
+Congrats, these are all the steps you’ll need to take to set up your new GA4 property!